Is A British Airways Household Account Worth It?

 With other programs, one major limitation is that you need enough points in one account to redeem for an award.
 That’s not a problem with British Airways Executive Club, thanks to this feature.

-One major restriction with creating a household account is that you can only redeem your Avios for up to seven members of your household, plus up to five nominated travelers.
+The only real major consideration with creating a household account is that you can only redeem your Avios for up to seven members of your household, plus up to five nominated travelers.
+Realistically this shouldn’t be a major issue, because that covers a lot of people.
+But it’s at least something to be aware of.

-Redeem Avios for travel in Aer Lingus business class
+Redeem Avios for Iberia business class

 Bottom line